MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 Refer to the Siebel design considerations:

 **(1) Network & Security** - You should consider establishing an Azure AD for Single-Sign-On (SSO).
 The SSO method used is Security Assertions Markup Language (SAML).
 Microsoft allocates an [Azure AD Application Proxy](/azure/active-directory/app-proxy/what-is-application-proxy).
 You should consider it especially for remote users.
 Internal users should be routed through [ExpressRoute](/azure/expressroute/).
-If you desire a Web Application Firewall on [Azure Front Door](/azure/frontdoor/web-application-firewall) can be configured as well.
+If you desire a Firewall in front, [Azure Firewall](/azure/firewall/overview) can be configured as well.

-In cases where external users need to access your application the [Application Gateway](/azure/application-gateway/overview) provides a Web Application Firewall, but also a Layer 7 Load Balancing.
+In cases where external users need to access your application, the [Application Gateway](/azure/application-gateway/overview) provides a Web Application Firewall, but also a Layer 7 Load Balancing.
 Note that Application Gateways can only be used for http/s protocols.
 The subnets can be secured by using [Network Security Groups (NSG)](/azure/virtual-network/network-security-group-how-it-works).
 However if you desire to grant access only to certain individuals you can also use [Role-Based-Access-Control (RBAC).](/azure/role-based-access-control/overview)

 Because an SSH port is required for Siebel, a Bastion host as a jump box can also provide another security for an in-depth mature security posture.